-French is one of four majors offered by the Department of Modern Languages and Literatures at Luther.
+French is one of four majors offered by the Department of Modern Languages, Literatures and Linguistics at Luther.
 Students develop their command of the language with small classes, and a language laboratory with computerized foreign language materials.

 Our goal is to equip Luther students with the language skills necessary to understand and appreciate the culture and literature of the French people.
 Each French major is also prepared to use the language in a variety of professions or in graduate school.

 French is the native language of 120 million people, making it the third largest of the Romance languages.
 Approximately 150 people speak French as a second language.
 French is the official language in 29 countries and serves as an administrative language in several international organizations, such as the EU, the International Olympic Committee, the European Space Agency, and the Universal Postal Union.
 French is one of the only six official languages of the United Nations!

 French is spoken in France and its territories; it is one of the four official languages of Switzerland, and one of the official languages of Belgium and Luxembourg.
 Many former French colonies in Africa used French as an official language, e.g. Chad, Cote d'Ivoire, Madagascar, Mali, Niger, Rwanda, Senegal, and the Democratic Republic of Congo.
 In the Americas, French is spoken as official language in parts of Canada and in Haiti; it is the administrative language of Dominica and recognized as such in the State of Louisiana.

 Map: Wikimedia Commons, by Eddo, modified by Ste